MichaelRWolf/wendy-ai/notes-from-google-doc.md

 2. Save as

 /70_Video_Audio/MysticRevolution/2022-07-29_MysticRevolution_Ep01_master.txt

-3. When ready, send it back here and simply say **“Please do Step 2.”**
+3. When ready, send it back here and simply say **"Please do Step 2."**

-I’ll extract your voice and make the polished BLOOM _AI_Core package.
+I'll extract your voice and make the polished BLOOM _AI_Core package.

 ---
 🐬 You said:

 ok so it looks like you were able to act on this up to minute 8

 so we will need to cut into 4 parts - eek

 is there any way to do this easier? in a batch processing kind of way?

 maybe making a file for this that you can act on in some kind of computer way

 i know michael buys chits to do processing - would that help with something like above?

 ---
 ✨ ChatGPT said:

-You’re thinking exactly in the right direction, Wendy 🌿 — and yes, there are smarter, semi-automated ways to do this so you don’t have to hand-feed me every 10 minutes of transcript.
+You're thinking exactly in the right direction, Wendy 🌿 — and yes, there are smarter, semi-automated ways to do this so you don't have to hand-feed me every 10 minutes of transcript.

-Let’s walk through your real options clearly:
+Let's walk through your real options clearly:

 ⚙️ OPTION 1 — Batch-Prep for Me Here (Lightweight Manual)

 You make a plain-text file (or Google Doc) with the whole episode transcript and I process it in logical chunks.

-You’d say something like:
+You'd say something like:

-“Please process /70_Video_Audio/MysticRevolution/Ep01_full.txt in batches.”
+"Please process /70_Video_Audio/MysticRevolution/Ep01_full.txt in batches."

-Then I can automatically handle the splitting, speaker labeling, and packaging internally — you don’t have to break it yourself.
+Then I can automatically handle the splitting, speaker labeling, and packaging internally — you don't have to break it yourself.

 ✅ Pro: no extra tools, stays inside our current workflow.